Instructions on how to replace a watch strap

-In order to replace your new watch band fast and without effort, we recommend that you take a look in the section Watch strap tools.
-With the spring bar tool that can be found there you will have the perfect tool for a smooth substitution of the watch band.
+In order to replace your new watch strap fast and without effort, we recommend that you take a look in the section Watch strap tools.
+With the spring bar tool that can be found there you will have the perfect tool for a smooth substitution of the watch strap.
 You don't need any special skills, but of course you are free to let a trusted watchmaker perform the task.
 The important thing is not to press too hard against the watch case with the spring bar tool during the process, in order to avoid scratches.

 How To Change Watch Straps

 In this video we show you in detail how to remove and install or replace a watch strap.
 We recommend to use a spring bar tool.
 If you like this tutorial video, we would be very happy about a positive thumb.

 Description of the spring bar tool

 Our spring bar tool has two end pieces screwed together, a fork and a pin pusher.
 Both can be replaced by unscrewing them.
 You can find replacement forks and pins for spring bar tools in our shop as well.
 Our accessories will accompany you for a long time and serve you well.
 The middle section in aluminum has an internal female thread in on each side for the above mentioned end pieces.

 Watch straps are mostly held in place by a spring bar, which consists of a small spring-loaded pin.
 Both its ends are closed by a tip that can be pressed inwards.
 The spring ensures that both tips maintain their maximum extension.
 The reversing of the spring bar's tip inwards prevents the end pieces to slip out of the lug pinholes.